neurogym/neurogym/docs/envs.md

 ___

 ### PerceptualDecisionMakingDelayResponse
-Doc:
+Doc: Perceptual decision-making with delayed responses.

     Agents have to integrate two stimuli and report which one is
     larger on average after a delay.

-        dt: Timestep duration. (def: 100 (ms), int)
-        rewards:
-            R_ABORTED: given when breaking fixation. (def: -0.1, float)
-            R_CORRECT: given when correct. (def: +1., float)
-            R_FAIL: given when incorrect. (def: -1., float)
-        timing: Description and duration of periods forming a trial.
+    Args:
         stim_scale: Controls the difficulty of the experiment. (def: 1., float)

 Reference paper
 [Discrete attractor dynamics underlies persistent activity in the frontal cortex](https://www.nature.com/articles/s41586-019-0919-7)

-Period timing (ms)
-fixation : constant 0
-stimulus : constant 1150
-delay : choice [300, 500, 700, 900, 1200, 2000, 3200, 4000]
-decision : constant 1500

 Reward structure
 abort : -0.1
 correct : 1.0
 fail : 0.0

-Other parameters:
-stim_scale : Controls the difficulty of the experiment. (def: 1.)

 Tags: [perceptual](#perceptual), [delayed response](#delayed-response), [two-alternative](#two-alternative), [supervised](#supervised)